-Records of all undergraduate and Pharm.D. students are examined at the end of each semester.
+Records of all undergraduate and pharmacy students are examined at the end of each semester, including summer.
 Academic progress is measured by grades and credits earned.
-To be eligible to register continuously without restrictions, an undergraduate or Pharm.D. student must maintain good academic standing, which is defined as a minimum cumulative institutional grade point average of 2.00 (4.00 scale).
+To be eligible to register continuously without restrictions, an undergraduate or pharmacy students must maintain good academic standing, which is defined as meeting or exceeding a 2.00 semester GPA on a 4.0 scale.
 Students are notified at the end of a semester via their NDSU email account if they become academically deficient.

-Some academic majors have academic standards that are higher than the University minimum and this information should be clearly outlined on the official major curriculum found in the University Catalog.
+Some academic majors have academic standards that are higher than the University minimum of 2.00.
+This information should be clearly outlined on the official major curriculum found in the University Catalog.
 Students may also consult with their academic adviser or academic department for information about program specific requirements.
+A graphic illustration of academic progress and standing is available on the One Stop website at standards of satisfactory academic progress.

-An academic probation is issued when a student who entered the grading period on good standing or academic warning earns an institutional cumulative GPA below the minimum 2.00 for good standing.
-An academic probation does not appear on the student's official academic transcript, but does appear on the unofficial transcript.
-Students are notified of their academic probation status via official NDSU email.
+An academic alert is issued when a student who entered the grading period on good standing (or academic warning) earns both a semester and cumulative GPA below the minimum 2.00.
+An academic alert does not appear on the student's official academic transcript, but does appear on the unofficial transcript.
+Students are notified of their academic alert status via official NDSU email.
+(Prior to fall 2022, this standing was Academic Probation.)

-Continued probation is a formal extension of the academic probation status.
-It is issued when a student enters the grading period on academic probation or continued probation, shows adequate progress by attaining a minimum term GPA of 2.00, but his/her cumulative institutional GPA is still below the minimum 2.00 for good standing.
-Continued probation does not appear on the student's official academic transcript, but does appear on the unofficial transcript.
-Students are notified of their continued probation status via official NDSU email.
+Continued alert is a formal extension of the academic alert status.
+It is issued when a student enters the grading period on academic alert or continued alert, shows adequate progress by attaining a minimum semester GPA of 2.00, but the cumulative GPA is still below the minimum 2.00.
+Continued alert does not appear on the student's official academic transcript, but does appear on the unofficial transcript.
+Students are notified of their continued alert status via official NDSU email.
+(Prior to fall 2022, this standing was Continued Probation.)

-Academic suspension is issued when a student enters the term on either probation or continued probation and earns both a term GPA and institutional cumulative GPA below the minimum 2.00 for good standing.
-This includes students admitted on probation for their first semester at NDSU or readmitted on probation following an academic suspension.
-A student may not be considered for readmission for two grading periods following an academic suspension (includes summer).
-An academic suspension appears on the student's official academic transcript.
+Academic suspension is issued when a student enters the semester on either academic alert (formerly academic probation) or continued alert (formerly continued probation) and earns both a semester GPA and cumulative GPA below the minimum 2.00.
+This includes students admitted on alert (formerly probation) for their first semester at NDSU or readmitted on alert (formerly probation) following an academic suspension.
 A suspension hold is placed on the student's record by the Office of Registration and Record which prevents future registration.
-If a student has pre-registered for classes in a future semester, these courses are administratively removed by the Office of Registration and Records.
+If a student has registered for classes in a future semester, these courses are administratively removed by the Office of Registration and Records.
 Students who are suspended are notified of their suspension status via official NDSU email.
+An academic suspension appears on the student's official academic transcript.
+A student may not be considered for readmission for two semesters following an academic suspension.

 Readmission After Serving an Academic Suspension